 Source: The College Board

-As you can see, roughly 55% of test takers scored a 2 or 3, a little less than 30% scored a 4 or 5, and just 15% scored a 1.
-Since most test takers scored a 3 or lower on this test, it's safe to say that a lot of AP World History students are not scoring as highly as they could be on this test.
+As you can see, roughly 49% of test takers scored a 2 or 3, about 35% scored a 4 or 5, and only 14% scored a 1.
+Since most test takers scored a 3 or lower on this test, it's safe to say that a lot of AP World History students are not scoring as well as they could be.
+(That said, the test underwent some big changes beginning in the 2019-2020 school year, so we can't make too many direct comparisons between this new version of the test and the old one.
+We will talk more about these changes in the next section.)

-While a 3 is not a bad AP score by any means, some colleges such as Stanford require at least a 4 in order to get credit for the exam.
+While a 3 is not a bad AP score by any means, some colleges such as Western Michigan University require at least a 4 in order to get credit for some exams.
 If the schools you're applying to want a 4 or higher, putting in ample study time for the test is a definite must.

 Finally, getting a low score on this test—i.e., a 1 or 2—might make colleges doubt your test-taking abilities or question your potential to succeed at their school.
 You don't want this to happen!